5.1 Wound Classification & Staging

 Pressure Injury Stages

-The National Pressure Injury Advisory Panel (NPIAP) staging system describes how deep the visible tissue damage goes.
-A stage never decreases when the wound heals — a healing Stage 4 becomes a healing Stage 4, not a Stage 2.
+The National Pressure Injury Advisory Panel (NPIAP) 2019 staging system describes how deep the visible tissue damage goes.
+A key rule: a stage never "reverses" with healing — a healing Stage 4 is documented as a healing Stage 4, never re-staged downward to a Stage 2.
+The PTA memorizes the picture, not the management latitude.

 StageSkin IntegrityDepthPTA Picture